This post may contain affiliate links. If you make a purchase, I may earn a commission. As an Amazon Associate, I may earn from qualifying purchases.

 |ZAQ Allay||80 ml||Yes (plain); diffuser comes in different colors||No||4 hrs.||200-300 sq. ft.|

 My Top Choice for 2019:

-URPower Wood Grain: This is a nice looking diffuser for the budget range.
+URPower Wood Grain: (affiliate link, Amazon) This is a nice looking diffuser for the money.
 It comes in 2 color choices of faux wood grain and has a vase like shape.
 The lights are unobtrusive, just glowing from the top spout and around the button.
 It also features an intermittent misting option of 30 seconds on and 30 seconds off.

 The most budget friendly:

 Innogear Aromatherapy Diffuser: (affiliate link, Amazon) You can’t really ignore this one as it has amassed thousands of mostly positive reviews on Amazon.
 This unit has the option for intermittent misting (30 seconds on and off), and the 7 colored lights can be turned off.
 It’s not beautiful, but the price is right and it works.
 An alternative is the URPower, which is nearly identical.

 The Vic Tsing mini (150 ml) (affiliate link, Amazon) diffuser is a compact diffuser available in three different faux woodgrain finishes.
 Vic Tsing makes several similar looking diffusers varying slightly in shape and water capacity.
 Some of the larger ones have intermittent mist features.
 The mini does not, but does have a 1 or 3 hour timer.

 One thing I look for in a diffuser is a company that is focused on aromatherapy products, not just jumping on the diffuser bandwagon for a quick buck.
 Green Air and ZAQ have been producing diffusers longer than some of the other companies in this list.
 They are not the cheapest or most feature rich, but they have stood the test of time.